What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 Yes.

-Is that gonna damage more or stop here?
+Is that going to damage more or stop here?

 No, this does not stop until these bacteria satisfy themselves by entering through the gingiva sulcus and causing inflammation which we actually call gingivitis.